stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Albert arrived late, but ate with gusto.
 Behind his back, Lord Havelock made unhelpful facial expressions at Julia, raising his eyebrows and jerking his head toward the young man.
 Julia shot Havelock a frigid glare and then, with a smile she did not feel, mentioned to Albert that she would like to see over the house—if it wasn’t too much trouble.
 He looked a little taken aback.

 “Oh!
-But I thought I might...”
-He left the sentence hanging, turning in his chair to look at Lord Havelock.
+But I thought I might…” He left the sentence hanging, turning in his chair to look at Lord Havelock.

 “No, no,” said Ambrose, flapping one hand vaguely.
 “I've got things to be getting on with.
 Books and such like.
 Give Miss Garvey the Grand Tour, it'll be useful if she knows the lay of the land.”